 - The application should be well planned and presented.

-- Your funding request should be clear and concise.
+- The funding request should be clear and concise.

-- The appropriate documentation was attached to the application.
+- The appropriate documentation must be attached to the application.

 - AE-TI grantees who receive an award of $600 or over will be sent a 1099 form for IRS tax purposes.

 - If approved, funds are paid to the applicant on a reimbursement basis.
-Payment will be made only after the applicant has completed the project and has submitted:
+Payment will be made only after the applicant has completed the project, has submitted the Rolling grant evaluation associated with the grant and the evaluation is approved.
+Grantees should upload into the Rolling Grant evaluation:

 - Proof of attendance such as a certificate or letter from a conference administrator verifying the applicant attended the entire opportunity.

-- Receipts in the applicant’s name that verify expenditures.
+- A Rolling Grant Itemized Expenditure Sheet (IES) listing allowable expenses incurred by the grantee and/or Receipts in the applicant’s name that verify allowable expenditures.
 Hotel or travel expenditures in a spouse’s name or roommates name will not be accepted.

-- Use the “People” link to ensure that the record is complete and accurate.
+- Use the “People” tab on the left-hand menu to ensure that your “People” profile is complete and accurate.
 This information will also be used in the review of the application.
-To open the record for editing, click the edit button at the top of the screen.
+To edit the profile, click the “Edit” button at the top of the screen.

-- When your “People” profile is complete and accurate, select the “Apply for Grants” tab again and click the “Apply for a Rolling Grant” link listed on the page.
+- When both your “Organization” and “People” profiles are complete and accurate, select the “Apply for Grants” tab again and choose the Annual Grant application link.

 - Complete all of the application fields.